GP2789/The-Sync-fire-deSync-Model/README.md

+IMPORTANT: UPDATE FOR NEUROPSCYHOLOGIA SUBMISSION ARRIVING ON THE WEEK OF 1ST MARCH

 # The-Sync-fire-deSync-Model

 Deciphering episodic content from cortical alpha oscillations.

 This code will run the simulations used for the Sync-fire deSync model paper submission.